As the U.S. House marches towards impeachment, Senate questions next move

 He will be on friendlier terrain in the Republican-controlled Senate, which will likely consider the matter in January in a trial presided over by U.S. Chief Justice John Roberts.

-Democrats are not expected to pick up the 20 Republican votes they need at a minimum in that chamber to drive Trump from office.
+Democrats are not expected to pick up the 20 Republican votes they need at a minimum in the Senate to drive Trump from office with a two-thirds super majority.
 But Republicans have yet to decide how to handle the matter.

-Trump has called for a full trial, featuring testimony from witnesses, including Biden, House Speaker Nancy Pelosi and others, that would flesh out the case for and against impeachment and eat up weeks of time shortly before the first Democratic presidential nominating contests in Iowa and New Hampshire.
+Trump wants a full trial, featuring testimony from witnesses, including Biden, House Speaker Nancy Pelosi and others, that would flesh out the case for and against impeachment and eat up weeks of time just as the Democratic Party holds its first presidential nominating contests in Iowa and New Hampshire in February.

-But Senate Majority Leader Mitch McConnell suggested on Tuesday that his chamber may opt for a quicker trial that would allow lawmakers to return to their regular business.
+Senate Majority Leader Mitch McConnell suggested on Tuesday that his chamber may opt for a quicker trial that would allow lawmakers to return to their regular business, however.

 McConnell will need a majority of the Senate’s 100 members to agree to either plan.
-That could put a handful of Republican moderates, like Susan Collins and Lisa Murkowski, in the position of deciding how much time the chamber would devote to the prospect of removing Trump from office.
+That could put a handful of Republican moderates, like Susan Collins and Lisa Murkowski, in the position of deciding how much time the chamber would devote to the proceedings.

+McConnell said on the Senate floor on Wednesday the trial would be the “first order of business in January” if the House approves the articles of impeachment in December as expected.

 During Democratic President Bill Clinton’s 1999 impeachment trial, no witnesses testified on the Senate floor.
-Instead, videotaped depositions were done with just a few witnesses, which senators could screen privately.
-Clinton was acquitted in the Senate on charges arising from his sexual relationship with a White House intern.
+Instead, videotaped depositions were conducted with just a few witnesses, which senators screened behind closed doors.
+Clinton was acquitted in the Senate on charges arising from his sexual relationship with White House intern Monica Lewinsky.

-Reporting by Andy Sullivan; Additional reporting by David Morgan and Susan Cornwell; Additional reporting by David Morgan and Susan Cornwell; Editing by Peter Henderson and Peter Cooney
+Reporting by Andy Sullivan; Additional reporting by Richard Cowan, David Morgan and Susan Cornwell; Writing by Sonya Hepinstall; Editing by Peter Henderson, Peter Cooney and Jonathan Oatis